LagoVista/docs/Messaging/Parsing/ParsingFromQueryString.md

 https://myapp.iothost.net/power?state=on
 ```

-The Query String is the portion after the ? or"
+The Query String is the portion after the ? or
 ```
 state=on
 ```